-Come see the rest of my Christmas tour by clicking HERE.
+Come see the rest of my Christmas tour.

 Our kids say it looks like Narnia in our living room which I love to hear.

-This Christmas is also very heart breaking for all of us as we are preparing to say goodbye to our youngest, around 6 year old cat, Monkey (you can read more about her story HERE), who is suddenly dying of kidney failure.
-I’m trying to put down many of my projects and plans to just spend time with her and love on her and the other very old cats (16, 17 and 21 years old) with my children.
+This Christmas is also very heartbreaking for all of us as we are preparing to say goodbye to our youngest (around 6 years old) Monkey, who is suddenly dying of kidney failure.
+I’m trying to put down many of my projects and plans to just spend time with her and love on her and the other very old cats (16, 17, and 21 years old) with my children.

 So I’m wishing you all a very Merry Christmas and Holiday season and I hope you enjoyed my Holiday with HEART tour.